Sbozzolo/kuibit/paper.md

 physics modules, which implement the scientific aspects of the simulation.
 Codes are developed by domain-experts and researchers can focus on their goals without having to worry about the technical details of the implementation.
-This makes `Einstein Toolkit` easier to use and extend.
+This makes the `Einstein Toolkit` easier to use and extend.

-Despite the advancements made by `Einstein Toolkit`, there is still a big leap between running a simulation and obtaining scientific results.
+Despite the advancements made by the `Einstein Toolkit`, there is still a big leap between running a simulation and obtaining scientific results.
 The output from the `Einstein Toolkit` is a collection of files with different formats and structures, with data that is typically spread across multiple files (one or more for each MPI process) in various directories (one per checkpoint).
 Reading the simulation output and properly combining all the data is a challenging task.